AFSP Sponsor CE Reporting to the IRS

 How to verify prior year’s CE credit

-Annual Filing Season Program Tax Preparers do not have to mail in the CE Certificates with PTIN renewal
+AFSP Tax Preparers do NOT mail in the CE Certificates with PTIN renewal

 Are the CE hours reported even if I am not planning to participate in the AFSP?